spratyush02/time-series-forecasting/README.md

 # Data Science pipeline for prediction of Coal Prices.
-We provide project report file to understand our extensive EDA and methodologies.
+We provide project report file to understand our extensive EDA, Research Questions and methodologies.

 The notebook is very well commented to understand everything required to run this project.